braintrustdata/tfreview/README.md

 - **Collapsible Resource Views**: Organize changes with expandable sections for each resource
 - **Review Tracking**: Mark resources as approved or needing changes with progress tracking (browser local)
 - **Syntax Highlighting**: Color-coded terraform diff output for easy reading
-- **JSON Export**: Export parsed plan data as JSON for integration with other tools

 ## Installation 📦